mjf/zutils/README.md

 human-readablel form.
 The petite `z` utility is just wrapper around the `dig(1)` tool.

-The utility named `zonefold` can fold long DNS records and is prerequisity for the other utilities.
+The utility named `zfold` can fold long DNS records and is prerequisity for some other utilities.
 Most of the other utilities are primarily dedicated to the generation of DNS records, notably TLSA (`tlsa`) and DKIM (`dkim`).

 The essential requirements for all the utilities include standard Unix tools such as `sed`, `awk`, and `grep`, in addition to OpenSSL.